hxiuyu2/LearnTensorflow/README.md

 Learning Tensorflow with [Ucademy (Complete Guide to TensorFlow for Deep Learning with Python)](https://www.udemy.com/complete-guide-to-tensorflow-for-deep-learning-with-python/)

   Learning LightGBM with documentation

+  Learning other regression and classification with ISR book

 ## Classification:
 Test and compare LinearClassification and DNNClassification with census_data.csv.